 Funerals may be an emotional and important occasion in life, but they may also place a financial strain on those in charge of planning and arrangements.
-The ideal way to prevent your loved ones from financially struggling after your death is to have a thorough strategy in place before you die.
+The ideal way to prevent your loved ones from financially struggling after your death is to have a thorough strategy before you die.

 In the United States, there is an average of 2.4 million funerals each year, with the deceased’s loved ones spending anything from $8,000 to $10,000 on them.
 Burial is…costly.
 And it gets more expensive over time.
 Funeral costs have risen by a staggering 227.1% in the last 30 years.